The Silver AI Project

 Course outline: An introduction to using AI to aid creativity and to help solve life's problems.

 This is a set of six one hour sessions usually delivered face to face to small groups (12 to 15 people).
-It is entirely non-technical and is suitable for anybody who wants to grasp the potential benefits brought by AI.
+It is entirely non-technical and is suitable for anybody who wants to grasp the potential implications of AI.

 Introduction to AI Course 2024

-Things to do before course starts.
-Please read and act on the points here: Notes on Pre-course Preparation.
-It will save you time during the sessions and maximise the value you get from the course.
+Before course starts.
+Please read this: Notes on Pre-course Preparation.
+It could save you time during the sessions.

 Session 1.
 Making beautiful AI images